lentressangle/git-convention/README.md

 ### Select hunks for better commit

-Sometime, in development process you fix bug when creating feature.
+Sometime, in development process you fix a bug when creating feature.
 And this bug fix isn't really a part of the feature.

 ```bash
 # For example you made changes on ApiController.php